minecraftforum/rules-archive/rules/global/rules.markdown

 * __Beg for Donations__

     Posts which are primarily geared towards collecting donations are not allowed.
     Similarly, donation buttons within signatures are also forbidden.
-You may include donation information as a side note in your thread however it should not be the main focus of your post.
+Donation information as a side note in a post is permitted as long as it is relevent to the topic however it should not be the main focus of the post.

 * __Advertise__

-    Advertising a non-commercial website in your signature is acceptable, however creating topics about your website is not allowed.
-If you want to advertise on minecraftforum.net please contact the
-    [Curse advertising department](http://www.curse.com/advertising/overview).
+    Advertising a non-commercial website in a signature is acceptable, however creating topics about a website is not allowed.
+To advertise on  minecraftforum.net please contact the [Curse advertising department](http://www.curse.com/advertising/overview).

 * __Misuse Money Linking Services__